It’s the most wonderful time of the year! What better way to celebrate than with a giant, lab-equipment Christmas tree!? Project Chemistree!

 First, Ms Merrilyn McKee for donating her time and helping in the building of the tree.
 You can see her in a few of the DIY posts.

-Science Space Technical Manager Mr Wayne Elton for his invaluable advice and help making this idea come to life.
+Science Space Technical Manager Mr Wayne Elton for his invaluable advice and help to make this idea come to life.

 Professor Stephen Ralph of the School of Chemistry for his backing and recruiting the academics in his department.